kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 <SinceBadge version="change-me"/>

-This method also support [Koncorde Filters DSL](/core/2/guides/cookbooks/realtime-api) to match documents by passing the `lang` argument with the value `koncorde`.
+This method also supports the [Koncorde Filters DSL](/core/2/guides/cookbooks/realtime-api) to match documents by passing the `lang` argument with the value `koncorde`.
 Koncorde filters will be translated into an Elasticsearch query.

 ::: warning